drwpow/pow.rs/src/pages/blog/how-to-get-a-job-coding-in-2021.md

 ---
-title: how to get a job coding in 2022, part 1
+title: How to get a job coding in 2022, part 1
 date: 2021-09-18
 updated: 2021-10-03
 description: |